mcataneo/pyLDT-cosmo/README.md

         pip install -e .

-* Add the relevant linear theory equations and methods to the following modules in the 'pyLDT_cosmo' sub-dir:
+* Add the relevant linear theory equations and methods to the following modules in the 'pyLDT_cosmo' sub-directory:

     * growth_eqns.py
     * solve_eqns.py